 You will be asked to meet with a youth at least once every 2-3 weeks for approximately 3-4 hours at a time.
-A minimum two-year commitment is required (but we prefer it if you treat this as an even longer term commitment to the youth).
+A minimum three-year commitment is required (but we prefer it if you treat this as an even longer term commitment to the youth).
 During your meet-ups with your mentee, you may attend workshops put on by StepStones and/or engage in fun activities such as attending a movie, going for lunch, attending a festival, going ice skating, rock climbing, sports event and/or other low cost activities in the city.
 During most sessions the mentor and mentee would also be expected to work towards some of the goals created at the beginning of their union.
 Examples include resume writing, job search, registering for school, learning how to cook, connecting with services in the community, etc.

 You will be asked to attend three training sessions, complete a vulnerable sector police check, and provide professional references before you become a mentor.